Love it? Pls Share it!

 How to Make Easter Cookie Cups

 One of my favorite things about this Easter-themed baking recipe is how EASY it is to make!
 There’s no rolling, cutting, or chilling this cookie dough.
 All you have to do is make the cookie dough, scoop it into a muffin tin, bake, and decorate!
+As is, this recipe will make between 8 to 15 cookie cups.

 What You Need